CSRG-Group/dcs-notes.github.io/_CS140/part6.md

 ## Message Authentication Code (MAC)

-Another way of providing integrity – the hash of an input file is computed and encrypted using a shared secret key.
-This can guarantee integrity but cannot provide non-repudiation
+Another way of providing integrity

+> The hash of an input file is computed and encrypted using a shared secret key.

+This can **guarantee integrity** but **cannot provide non-repudiation**

 - because MAC is created with the secret key
-- Secret key is shared by more than one party
+- Secret key is **shared** by more than one party

+### Why MAC?

 MAC is used because it is much faster than DS as it uses secret key encryption instead of public.

+- **Recall** secret key uses XOR, shift etc.
+- Public key encryption uses modular exponentiation which takes more time to compute.

 ## Digital Certificates (CA)